ivangsp/provenance-Jewellary/network/readme.md

-# setting up the network

-- Download the fabric-samples ie `git clone -b issue-6978 https://github.com/sstone1/fabric-samples.git`
+### Network Setup

-- Download Docker images and Download the platform binaries, including cryptogen.
+- Download Hyperledger fabric samples and all the Docker images required using the command below.

     `curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0 1.1.0  0.4.6`

-## genearte cryptographic materials
+- clone the repository `git clone https://github.com/ivangsp/provenance-Jewellary`.

+- move to the network folder ie `cd provenance-Jewellary/network/`.

-`./byfn.sh -m generate`
+- Generate certificates for all the peers and order by running this command `./byfn.sh -m generate`

-## starting the Network

-Naviaget to `network` folder and enter the folloing commands

-`./byfn.sh -m up -s couchdb -a`
+- starting the Network  using this command `./byfn.sh -m up -s couchdb -a`.
+This will create all the  docker containers required.

-## stoping the network

-`./byfn.sh -m down`
+- If you want to stop the network, use `./byfn.sh -m down`